jkrescue/jk_README_demo/README.md

    **-Training Model**

    This use case has provided the pre-trained network and saved it in the checkpoint folder.
-The pre-trained network can be trained continuously when defining ` net_params = './examples/cylinder/2D_unsteady/checkpoint/pretrained_net_params'` in cylinder2d_unsteady_train.py.
+The pre-trained network can be trained continuously when defining ` net_params = './checkpoint/pretrained_net_params'` in cylinder2d_unsteady_train.py.
 If ` net_params = None`，a new training process is about to begin.

-    net_params = './examples/cylinder/2D_unsteady/checkpoint/pretrained_net_params'
+    net_params = './checkpoint/pretrained_net_params'
     train(net_params=net_params)

    **-Predictint Model**

    After the training, the optimal network will be generated and saved in checkpoint.
-Selecting the network and execute`python cylinder2d_unsteady_train.py`. vtk files are generated and saved in vtk folder during predicting.
+Creating Selecting the network and execute`!python cylinder2d_unsteady_train.py`. vtk files are generated and saved in vtk folder during predicting.
 These *vtu* files can be displayed in [Paraview](https://www.paraview.org/).

     if __name__ == "__main__":
-        net_params = './examples/cylinder/2D_unsteady/checkpoint/pretrained_net_params'
+        net_params = './checkpoint/pretrained_net_params'
-        vtk_filename = './examples/cylinder/2D_unsteady/vtk/uvp_t_'
+        vtk_filename = './vtk/uvp_t_'
         predict_once_for_all(net_params=net_params, vtk_filename=vtk_filename)